Dedollarisation: Zimbabwe

 After a year of the RTGS Dollar having been the only legal tender, Zimbabwe adopted dollarization due to hyperinflation.
 In June 2019, it also reduced the usage of a multicurrency system and preferred to switch to the US dollar.
 In an interview with former Finance Minister Tendai Biti, he pointed out that dedollarisation has failed dismally.

-In 2022, Zimbabwe introduced a new form of currency made by gold, the Mosi-oa-Tunya, to reduce inflation since the local currency had considerably weakened.
+In 2022, Zimbabwe introduced a new form of currency made with gold, the Mosi-oa-Tunya, to reduce inflation since the local currency had considerably weakened.
 The governor of the Reserve Bank John Mangudya said that the gold coins will contain one troy ounce of 22-carat gold, and that trade could be carried out both locally and internationally.